 The protocol should also include the type of exposure, exposure limits, and the temperature range of the photostability chambers.
 For example, the following statements should be included: “Product and dark control should be exposed to both cool white fluorescent light and near UV radiation.
 The cool white fluorescent light should have a spectral distribution similar to ISO 10977 and the near UV radiation should have a spectral distribution from 320 nm to 400 nm with a maximum energy emission between 350 nm and 370 nm.
 The samples should be exposure to NLT 1.2 million lux·hrs for cool white light and an integrated near UV energy of NLT 200 W·hr/m2.”

 Photostability results should be organized in a summary table(s) that is suitable for regulatory submission according to the Common Technical Document (CTD) guidelines including data from the exposed and dark controls.
 The table may start with the header as shown below:

-Alcami offers photostability studies at three laboratory sites:
+Alcami offers photostability studies at two laboratory sites:

 These labs offer advanced analytical testing solutions for new drug entities and biopharmaceuticals, along with chemicals and animal health, medicated consumer health products, and generic drugs.